Thinking with Video: Video Generation as a Promising Multimodal Reasoning Paradigm: VideoThinkBench and Evaluation

+Among the vision-centric tasks, eyeballing puzzles and mazes are designed by us, and visual puzzles are adapted from PuzzleVQA~\citep{chia2024puzzlevqa}.
+The original ARC-AGI-2~\citep{chollet2025arcagi2newchallengefrontier} is adapted for video generation.
+Vision-centric tasks are highly automatic.
+Samples of eyeballing puzzles, visual puzzles, and mazes can be generated in batches programmatically.
+Except for visual puzzles, all vision-centric tasks are \textbf{verifiable} for evaluation.

-For text-centric tasks, as shown in Figure~\ref{fig:text-centric_pie}, we selected existing text-only reasoning benchmarks (e.g., MATH-500~\citep{cobbe2021training}, MMLU~\citep{wang2024mmlu}) and multimodal reasoning benchmarks (MathVista~\citep{lu2023mathvista}, MMMU~\citep{yue2024mmmu}) (Figure~\ref{fig:text-centric_pie}), taking into account both math reasoning and general knowledge reasoning assessment.
-We \textbf{sampled a subset} from most of the benchmarks for evaluation cost control.
-Finally, we adapted the problems for evaluating video generation models, detailed in Section~\ref{sec:text-centric_data_construction}.
+For the text-centric tasks, we select existing text-only reasoning benchmarks (e.g., MATH-500~\citep{cobbe2021training}, MMLU~\citep{wang2024mmlu}) and multimodal reasoning benchmarks (MathVista~\citep{lu2023mathvista}, MMMU~\citep{yue2024mmmu}), and sample a subset from most of the benchmarks for evaluation cost control.
+The problems are adapted for video generation.
+Specifically, we display the problem in the reference image input and prompt the model to show the written process in the video.
+The last frame and the audio of the generated video are evaluated.